Manipulation Techniques

 6: Fear-Mongering

-Manipulators may use fear to control and manipulate others.
-By instilling anxiety, uncertainty, or dread, they create a sense of urgency or dependence on the manipulator for protection or guidance.
+Manipulators can use fear as a tool to control and influence others.
+They achieve this by instilling feelings of anxiety, uncertainty, or dread, creating a sense of urgency and dependence on the manipulator for protection or guidance.

 7: Guilt-Tripping